ervandew/eclim/src/doc/content/eclimd.rst

 ~/.eclimrc
 ----------

-On unix platforms eclim supports an optional .eclimrc file located in your home directory.
-In this file you may supply any system properties which you would like passed to eclimd at startup.
-The format of this file is the same as the standard java properties file format.
+On unix platforms (linux, mac, bsd) eclim supports an optional .eclimrc file located in your home directory.
+In this file you may supply any system properties or vm args which you would like passed to eclimd at startup.
+The format of this file is the same as the standard java properties file format with the exception of any vm args which you would like to include.

 Ex.